virtualsatellite/VirtualSatellite4-FreeCAD-mod/README.md

 ## Quickstart for developers

+You can use the Apache Ant script *build.xml* on Windows and Linux systems to install and setup FreeCAD.
+The Ant script will:
+1. Install FreeCAD.
+2. Install the A2plus Workbench.

+If you have FreeCAD installed, you can:
 1. Create a new folder in the _mod_ subdirectory of FreeCAD.
 2. Copy the zip file from the releases into this directory.
 3. Unzip the file.